jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 same evening; but the stone could not be found either upon his person or in his rooms.
 Catherine Cusack, maid to the Countess, deposed to
 ```

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 105

 ```
 having heard Ryder’s cry of dismay on discovering the robbery, and to having rushed into the room, where she found matters as described